 One of the pieces of paperwork that a car dealer uses in their business on daily basis is a car buyers order.
 This is typically a bill of sale before it becomes a bill of sale unless the particular dealership uses a special form.
 Basically the blank car buyers order is used to write up a potential deal on an automobile and is used for a variety of different reason which I will cover below.

-When you visit the auto dealer and you and the salesman agree on a vehicle and the terms to purchase that vehicle it is written up on a buyers order unless you are taking immediate delivery.
-If you take delivery during your visit you will complete all the paperwork which includes a bill of sale and then a buyers order will not be needed.
+When you visit the auto dealer and you and the salesman agree on a vehicle and the terms to purchase that vehicle it is written up on a car dealer buyers order unless you are taking immediate delivery.
+If you take delivery during your visit you will complete all the paperwork which includes a bill of sale and then take the place of a buyers order will because the order will not be needed.

 Uses for a Car Buyers Order

-One of the other times that a car buyers order is used is when you are using an outside lender to purchase you new car.
-If you arrange your auto loan through your local bank or credit union often they will require you to provide them with a buyers order that spells out the conditions of the sale including amount financed and the VIN number (vehicle identification number or serial number) before they finalize your approval and provide the funds to the car dealership.
+One of the other times that a car buying order is used is when you are using an outside lender to purchase you new car.
+If you arrange your auto loan through your local bank or credit union often they will require you to provide them with an auto buyer’s order that spells out the conditions of the sale including amount financed and the VIN number (vehicle identification number or serial number) before they finalize your approval and provide the funds to the car dealership.
 Then after the purchase they will want a copy of the bill of sale and proof that they have a lien on the vehicle you are buying.

 When it comes down to answering the question what is a car buyers order it is basically a receipt provided by the dealership to outline the details of your automobile purchase and a document that provides you with proof of your deposit.